NickCis/gatsby-plugin-react-helmet-canonical-urls/README.md

 <link rel="canonical" href="http://www.example.com/about-us/" />
 ```

-Use the `noTrailingSlash` option if you use `gatsby-plugin-remove-trailing-slashes` (or other similar set up to remove trailing slashes)
+Additional `options`:
+- `noTrailingSlash` (default `false`): it will remove the trailing slash from canonical link.
+Use this option if you use [`gatsby-plugin-remove-trailing-slashes`](https://www.npmjs.com/package/gatsby-plugin-remove-trailing-slashes)